meetsidekick/pcb/README.md

 # pcb

 > [!WARNING]
 > This is a Work In Progress!
-PLease make an issue if you think something can be improved or if you find something wrong!
+Please make an issue if you think something can be improved or if you find something wrong!
 Thanks.

 This project follows the [Pride Versioning Scheme](https://pridever.org)!
-Current Version: `v0.5.0`
+Current Version: `v0.5.1`.
+The latest version can be found on the releases page along with gerber files.

 ## Open Locally(KiCad)